rajan596/Devs-Journal/HLD/HLD.md

 - CAP theorem: Any n/w shared system can not have all 3 properties.
 Need to sacrifice one of them
   - We have all 3 Characteristics as long as there is no network failure.
   - If partition happend then non-sync nodes will become unavailable and may return error to connected clients.
+  - Practically impossible because network failure is unavoidable.
+So we need to choose between Consistency and Availability
   - CP system : Availavility is sacrified when Partition happens in distributed system.
     - Useful in Banking system
     - MongoDB, Apache HBase, Couchbase, Redis